remix-run/react-router/docs/guides/ssr.md

 ### Additional Concepts

-As mentioned above, server-side rendering is tricky at scale and for production-grade applications, and we strongly recommend chekcing out [Remix][remix] if that's your goal.
-But if you are going the manual route, hre's a few additional concepts you may need to consider:
+As mentioned above, server-side rendering is tricky at scale and for production-grade applications, and we strongly recommend checking out [Remix][remix] if that's your goal.
+But if you are going the manual route, here's a few additional concepts you may need to consider:

 #### Redirects